 Identifying Warehouse Receiving Issues

-When we talk about warehouse receiving, we’re talking about the first step in the eCommerce fulfillment process.
+When we talk about warehouse receiving, we’re talking about the first step in the ecommerce fulfillment process.
 In other words, the processes that include delivery, unloading, and storing your inventory in the warehouse fulfillment center of your choosing.

 Incidentally, these are the very things that make up for the majority of all warehouse inventory issues, as multiple people and parties often handle inventory before they even get to their designated shelf.